-Introducing Rotorua & the Bay of Plenty
+Welcome to Rotorua & the Bay of Plenty

-Rotorua and the Bay of Plenty are also strongholds of Maori tradition, presenting plenty of opportunities to engage with NZ's rich indigenous culture: check out a power-packed concert performance, chow down at a hangi (Maori feast) or skill-up with some Maori arts-and-crafts techniques.
+Rotorua and the Bay of Plenty are also strongholds of Māori tradition, presenting numerous opportunities to engage with NZ's rich indigenous culture: check out a power-packed concert performance, chow down at a hāngi (Māori feast) or skill up with some Māori arts-and-crafts techniques.